 Now, to start, the band – together with director Stobe Harju (The Islander) – decided to accompany the album with a film created in tandem.
-The movie finally saw its light of day in 2012 and features re-interpretations of tracks on this current album, plus some new stuff.
+The movie finally saw its light of day in 2012 and features reinterpretations of tracks on this current album, plus some new stuff.
 The tracks Slow, Love, Slow, an instrumental of I Want My Tears Back and Scaretale are directly played on the film.

 The aftermath with blame and counter-blame was not nice to see.
-No good PR can come out of mutual mud-slinging, if you want to run a smooth operation.
+No good PR can come out of mutual mud-slinging if you want to run a smooth operation.
 That said, however, the RMR offices (grouchily) admit that Floor Jansen does an amazing job since her arrival with proof delivered in their 2015 record Endless Forms Most Beautiful.

 I must say, Nightwish do not take kindly to criticism.
 I left a rather direct message on their Facebook site and was blocked for a while by the webmaster.
 WTF, you guys from Nightwish!
 Learn to live with some negatives, now you give me a chance to write about it.

 The music is fast, rocky and very well structured, Symphonic Metal at its best.
 I really like this mix between hot and cold, sweet and rough.
 Ghost River is a very good example of that.
 Now, credit goes to Marco Hietala and Anette Olzon who harmonize perfectly on this disc.
 As usual, the record sports equally great lyrics and good story play, perfectly created by Tuomas Holopainen.

 Imaginaerum takes off with a furious Storytime, moving over to the excellent I Want My Tears Back.
 The band really lets loose on that specific track.
 This is fully mounted Nightwish at its best, a full 10/10 for this track alone.

 Unfortunately, the second half of the record loses speed some.
-Yet you will find no fillers on this record.
+Yet, you will find no fillers.
 A series of OK songs that culminate in a soft’n’rough Song of Myself.
 An epic creation almost 14 minutes long.
-May I suggest to take a moment and listen to the somewhat endless monologue that is exceedingly well done.
+May I also suggest to take a moment and listen to the somewhat endless monologue that is exceedingly well done.
 Even if the lyrics dangerously lean towards overcooked bombast near the end.

 If anything, this track is a precursor to their next album that will speak about creation.
-And, yeah I know, the album does not end there, but the last contribution is not worth mentioning, not unless I want to go to sleep.
-Apart if you are up for endless instrumentals of the operatic kind.
+And, yeah I know, the album does not end there.
+But the last contribution is really not worth mentioning.
+Not unless you want to fall asleep real fast.
+And you are in dire need for endless instrumentals of the operatic kind.